 HSC History Extension involves the study and evaluation of the ideas and processes used by historians to produce history.
 In Part 1 of the course, students investigate the question "What is history?" through readings compiled in a source book and through one case study.
-In Part II, students design, undertake and communicate their own personal historical inquiry.
+Part 11, students design, undertake communicate their historical ln and own personal inquiry.
 1 unit at HSC only - recommended students